Make sure you’re using a supported browser

 To use 1Password for Linux with the 1Password browser extension, make sure you’ve installed both 1Password for Linux and your preferred browser using an installation method other than Snap or Flatpak, such as through your distribution’s built-in package manager.

-To reinstall 1Password for Linux from the 1Password apt repository:
+To reinstall 1Password for Linux from a 1Password repository:

 - Uninstall 1Password for Linux using the package manager you installed it with.